Cozumel Dive Operators

 From the smallest glass bottom boat with room for just four divers to converted barges that regularly take 20 or more per trip, you can find all shapes and sizes of vessels and dive operators in Cozumel.
 And since they’re all taking you to the same reef, matching your desires up to the right dive operator can make or break your trip.
 Like with much in life, the trick to getting the best dive experience in Cozumel is not only knowing what you want but in how well you communicate your desires.

 For the sake of this discussion, we’ve gone into more detail regarding the standard program for one company: Dive Paradise.
 That’s largely because over the years, we have a lot of experience in going out with them and can write from personal experience.
 We don’t dive exclusively with them but in general, we like diving with Dive Paradise and are comfortable in recommending them to other divers.
 But it is our strong opinion that Dive Paradise is not the only good dive shop in Cozumel.
-It is simply a good dive shop in Cozumel that we have a lot of experience with.
+It is a good dive shop in Cozumel that we have a lot of experience with.

 When reading the discussion about the mechanics of diving with Dive Paradise, keep in mind that most operators in Cozumel offer similar packages and If you are traveling in a group of four to six divers of similar skills, most are willing to try to accommodate any reasonable request.